mfcandan/react-blog/README.md

 # Project Description
 This is React Blog Page web application.
-It created with Reactjs, Hooks, React-Router(-v.5), JSON Server .\
+It created with Reactjs, Hooks, React-Router(-v.5), JSON Server.

 # Getting Started